Alan W. Moore: Colab

 in New York City after participating in Colab's The Real Estate Show (1980), one of the best-known artist squat actions in New York history, and the famous The Times Square Show.

-Along with Coleen Fitzgibbon, Moore created a film in 1978 (finished in 2009) of a no wave concert to benefit Colab called X Magazine Benefit that documents a performance of Boris Policeband, DNA and James Chance and the Contortions.
+Along with Coleen Fitzgibbon, Moore created a film in 1978 (finished in 2009) of a no wave concert to benefit Colab's X Motion Picture Magazine called X Magazine Benefit that documents a performance of Boris Policeband, DNA and James Chance and the Contortions.
 Shot in black and white super-8 the film captures the gritty look and sound of the music scene during that era.
 In 2013 it was exhibited at Salon 94, an art gallery in New York City.

 In 2017 Moore participated in The Real Estate Show Extended/Berlin: Group exhibition on the subject of Gentrification, Real Estate Speculation and Selling out the City at Kunstpunkt Berlin.
 This show included many Berlin artists along with four original members of the Real Estate Show (1980): Moore, Becky Howland, Peter Mönnig and Joseph Nechvatal.
 Howland, Mönnig, Moore and Nechvatal also participated in a panel discussion on Real Estate and Art on June 3, 2017 that was moderated by sculptor Howard McCalebb of Dada Post, Berlin.